High Wych

 High Wych is a village and civil parish in the East Hertfordshire district of Hertfordshire, England.
 The village is located a little over one mile south-west of the town of Sawbridgeworth, and around three miles north-east of Harlow in the neighbouring county of Essex.
+At the 2021 census the parish had a population of 841.

 The parish includes the settlements of Great Pennys, Trimms Green, Sacombs Ash, Allens Green, Chandlers, Carters, Rook End, Hoskins and Sayes Park.
 The village contains a Church of England primary school and a late 19th-century church, St James, with a marble reredos and a Father Willis organ.
 A moated site is all that remains of the medieval residence of Mathams.
 There is also a Georgian historical house called the Manor of Groves which is now a hotel.

 High Wych was historically part of the parish of Sawbridgeworth.
 It became a separate ecclesiastical parish in 1862.
-High Wych remained part of the civil parish of Sawbridgeworth until 1 April 1901 when it became a separate civil parish.
+High Wych remained part of the civil parish of Sawbridgeworth until 1 April 1901 when it also became a separate civil parish.